name-ethnicity-classifier/nec-experiments/README.md

     3 Max Mustermann
     ```

+    After running the command, the "predictions.csv" will look like this:
+    ```csv
+    1 names,ethnicities
+    2 John Doe,amcerican
+    3 Max Mustermann,german
+    ```

-    If "predictions.csv" doesn't exist, it will be created.
+    If the output file doesn't exist, it will be created.

 ## | results: